telerik/fiddler-jam-docs/portal/workspaces.md

 ## Add Submitted Log to Workspace

 Any log submitted by an [extension user]({%slug fj-users%}##extension-users) is initially accessible based on [the predefined link generation options]({%slug fj-link-options%}).
-When an agent (with access right) opens the submitted link initially, it won't be part of any workspace.
+When a portal user (with access right) opens the submitted link initially, it won't be part of any workspace.
 Submitted logs that are not added to a workspace will expire within 30 days.
-Logs added to an organizational workspace won't expire and can only be removed by the organization's agents.
+Logs added to an organizational workspace won't expire and can only be removed by the organization's users.

-An agent can add the submitted log to the workspace as follows:
+A portal user can add the submitted log to the workspace as follows:

 - Use the **Add To Workspace** button in the top-right corner of the dashboard.
 Note that password-protected logs will require entering the log password before the action is executed.
 - Enter the following details: